 And in the losing believe we humans have the upper hand that we have dominion.

 Fools are we.

 Do we really need to call on catastrophe to wake us?

-At some stage the conversation about how close the water comes to their property, their life savings, will become urgent.
+At some stage, the conversation about how close the water comes to their property, and their life savings, will become urgent.

 Perhaps walls are being built under the guise of immigration as an attempted protection to the masses who will be un homed when the tide rises, and the Earth burns?

 Walls, like human-made high rises, mean nothing to an ocean in rage.